 My favorite word for my whole life has been”cozy.”
 As of yesterday I’m 52 years old, so that’s saying’ something!

-On that same trip we were sitting on in our hotel overlooking the ramparts of Rothenberg, Germany, playing music, sipping wine.
+On that same trip we were sitting on our hotel’s balcony overlooking the ramparts of Rothenberg, Germany, listening to music, sipping wine.
 I wanted to capture the moment forever.
-A woman, around age 30, opened the shutters.
+Suddenly, a woman, around age 30, opened the shutters.
 I asked, “Oh sorry, are we being too loud?”
 She breathed in the air and said, “No my girlfriends and I are having a self-care weekend.”
-Selfcare the broad theme of my book.
+Selfcare is the broad theme of my book.
 Another special moment.

 In the short video below I talk about the book The Little Book of Hygge: Danish Secrets to Happy Living by Meik Wiking.

 *Update 4/18/17 Tsh Oxenreider’s newest book At Home in the World releases today and she’s asking people to share their stories about where they feel

 Last week I spent 20 minutes creating a Hygge board in Pinterest.
 You wouldn’t believe how much joy it brought me.

 Lucille Zimmerman is a Licensed Professional Counselor with a private practice in Littleton, CO and an affiliate faculty teacher at Colorado Christian University.